View From the Field – East

 Field Peas:

-• Crop stage ranges from emergence to 2nd node with the crop to advance rapidly in the forecasted warm temperatures
+• Crop stage ranges from emergence to second node with the crop to advance rapidly in the forecasted warm temperatures.

 • Herbicide applications are starting.
-Extra attention will be needed to ensure herbicides are applied withing appropriate crop stages given that rapid growth is expected in the pea crop over the coming week.
+Extra attention will be needed to ensure herbicides are applied within appropriate crop stages given that rapid growth is expected in the pea crop over the coming week.

 • Stand assessments are starting in early seeded fields where emergence is considered complete.
 So far stand density has been acceptable.